 From a Qur'anic perspective, Shariah is the ultimate divine guidance given to humanity to find its identity and purpose in life.
 It comprises of broad principles and some specific rules that deal with the unity of humanity, freedom of choice, acceptance of differences and assuming moral responsibility for one's action.
-Its message to humanity is that you are one and its message to Muslims, specifically, is that you should work towards achieving the unity by ensuring that the life is preserved, the freedom of religion is protected, the intellect is not suppressed, the progeny is protected and the labor is rewarded.
+Its message to humanity is that you are one and its message to Muslims, specifically, is that you should work towards achieving the unity by ensuring that life is preserved, the freedom of religion is protected, the intellect is not suppressed, the progeny is protected and the labor is rewarded.

 Sharia acknowledges the differences in human understanding and behavior and gives full freedom to people to organize their lives accordingly.
-It respects freedom, liberty, and the right to choose one's life style.
+It respects freedom, liberty, and the right to choose one's lifestyle.

 Shariah should not be equated with the methods for achieving its goals.
-The prayers, the fasting, the charity, the pilgrimage, the marriage, the divorce, the inheritance, the child bearing and rearing, the education, the medicine, the food, the exploration, the utilization and distribution of resources are methods prescribed to achieve the inner and outer peace that is ultimately the goal of Shariah.
-Thus anyone attacking the Shariah wants to deprive Muslims to practice their faith to secure a better world for them and others.
+The prayers, the fasting, the charity, the pilgrimage, the marriage, the divorce, the inheritance, the childbearing and rearing, the education, the medicine, the food, the exploration, the utilization and distribution of resources are methods prescribed to achieve the inner and outer peace that is ultimately the goal of Shariah.
+Thus, anyone attacking the Shariah wants to deprive Muslims to practice their faith to secure a better world for them and others.

 Human beings throughout their history have formulated laws and rules in different cultures and societies to preserve their collective interests.
 For almost 5,000 years, the world believed in the institution of slavery and formulated laws accordingly.
-Then in 1948, the United Nations decided to adopt its human rights charter and countries after countries including Muslim majority countries changed many of the laws that were in their books.
+Then in 1948, the United Nations decided to adopt its human rights charter and countries after countries including Muslim majority countries changed many of the laws that were on their books.

-Shariah advises Muslims to develop laws and implement them effectively keeping in mind the interests of all human beings and not just the interests of a ethnic, cultural, religious, social or financial group.
+Shariah advises Muslims to develop laws and implement them effectively keeping in mind the interests of all human beings and not just the interests of

 Nowhere does the Shariah as defined in the Qur'an demands Muslims to convert people to their way of thinking.
 Nowhere does it say that if people reject their ideas, they should be confronted violently.

-Shariah promotes freedom of expression to those who accept it and those who reject it, a cardinal principle secured in US constitution.
+Shariah promotes freedom of expression to those who accept it and those who reject it, a cardinal principle secured in the US constitution.